Working with a Boat Dealer

 - Well-versed in local boating areas, dealers are your go-to source for guidance and advice post-purchase.

-Some points of comparison are relatively easy to figure out.
+Some points of comparison are relatively easy to figure out when looking at one dealer versus another.
 For instance, if you are partial to an engine make, a dealer who services that engine might rank higher than another dealer—and we would advise selecting the boat based upon some local ability to get your boat serviced by factory-trained personnel.
-Other factors—such as customer service and commitment to the brand of boat you’d like to purchase, and more —can be harder to determine.
+Other factors—such as customer service and commitment to the brand of boat you’d like to purchase—can be harder to determine.

 Here are some elements to look for at the dealership to identify dealers who are more likely to enhance your buying experience: